New criminal offences to disrupt people smugglers set out in border Bill

 It comes as part of a raft of new offences and counter-terror powers aimed at helping to stop the smuggling of migrants across the Channel.

-Prime Minister Sir Keir Starmer previously vowed to treat people smugglers as “terrorists” in a bid to curb Channel crossings.
+Prime Minister Sir Keir Starmer previously vowed to treat people smugglers as “terrorists” in a bid to curb Channel crossings, but ministers stopped short of setting a target on reducing the number of arrivals via the smuggler route.

+So far this year more than 1,000 migrants have made the journey to the UK across the English Channel.

+A total of 36,816 people were recorded arriving last year, according to Home Office figures.